yousty/event_store_subscriptions/README.md

 ### Handling Subscription position updates

-You may want to add a handler that will be executed each time a Subscription gets position updates.
-Such updates happen when new event is added to the stream or when EventStore DB produces a checkpoint response.
+You may want to add a handler that will be executed each time a subscription gets position updates.
+Such updates happen when new events are added to the stream or when EventStore DB produces a checkpoint response.

-#### Listening for position updates of specific stream
+#### Listening for position updates of a specific stream

-Handler, registered to receive updates of position of a specific stream is called with `EventStoreSubscriptions::SubscriptionRevision` class instance.
-It holds current revision of stream.
+A handler registered to receive position updates of a specific stream is called with the `EventStoreSubscriptions::SubscriptionRevision` class instance.
+It holds the current revision of the stream.

 ```ruby
 subscriptions = EventStoreSubscriptions::Subscriptions.new(EventStoreClient.client)